mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/fixing-pr-mistakes.md

 ---
 title: "When a merged PR results in a bug"
-heading: "When A Merged PR Results In A Bug"
+heading: "When a merged PR results in a bug"
 weight: 2
 ---